pazusoba/core/README.md

 #### Guided breadth first search
 I am trying this approach because it will always find the optimal path.
 It will explore paths with the highest score first but it won't reflect the end score.
 I will have a list of best 100 states in the end.
 Hopefully, this will prevent duplicate states.

+Now, I have a queue that has a max size of 100 so the algothm will only check for the most promising states.
+Many states are being pruned but this is still not optimal and it hasn't really work for all boards.
+I will start prevent diagonal moves.

 ### Steps
 - vertical and horizontal moves are considered as 1 step
 - diagonal moves are considered as 2 - 3 steps